 A pen register order or trap and trace order requires law enforcement to make a lesser showing — that the information likely to be obtained is relevant to an ongoing criminal investigation.

-“Stored content” refers to communications or other data that our users create and store through our services, such as text messages, email or photographs.
+“Stored content” refers to communications or other data that our users create and store through our services, such as text messages, emails, or photographs.
 We require a warrant before disclosing stored content to law enforcement, absent an emergency involving the danger of death or serious physical injury.
-Non-content refers to records we create such as subscriber information that a customer provides at the time she signs-up for our services, and transactional information regarding the customer’s use of our services, such as phone numbers that a customer called.
+Non-content refers to records we create, such as subscriber information that a customer provides at the time she signs-up for our services.
+Non-content also includes transactional information regarding the customer’s use of our services, such as the phone numbers that a customer called.

 National Security Letters

-A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil or administrative matters.
-When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon) such a provider must comply.
+A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil, or administrative matters.
+When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon), the provider must comply.
 The law that authorizes the FBI to issue NSLs also requires the Director of the FBI to report to Congress regarding NSL requests.